 There you are the latest episode of Beyond Bitcoin podcast.
 Arthur Falls is a very kind person who really a pleasure to work with.

 Please enjoy his show as we did while it was under process.

-Let's see 17 or more tips and tricks before you start to record your podcast.
-Please take my advice, everything on this list is very important to get a good sound quality podcast at last that is ready to podcast mastering.
-Please, feel free to ask more in the comment section below.
+Let's see 17 tips and tricks before you start to record your podcast.
+Please take my advice, everything on this list is very important to get a good sound quality podcast at last, that is ready for podcast mastering.
+Please, feel free to ask in the comment section below.

-If now you have a lot of MP3's, after the cutting/ trimming/ mixing processes don't save back them to MP3 again (avoid double compress), use lossless file formats (as I marked above:
+If you already have a lot of MP3's, after the cutting/ trimming/ mixing processes don't save them back to MP3 again (avoid double compress), use lossless file formats (as I marked above: .wav, .aiff, .flac)